tangentsoft/pidp8i/doc/os8-patching.md

 important to understanding OS/8 versions going forward.

 `PAL8-21.22.4M` is broken and doubly mis-labeled.
-Mis-label #1: It is an optional,not mandatory patch.
+Mis-label #1: It is an optional, not mandatory patch.
 Mis-label #2: It is for product sequence `35.14`, the `V13` codeline of `PAL-8` that, like `ABSLDR V6`, is in the Device Extensions Kit.
 The breakage: Source listing quits working.  *Do not apply this patch!*